Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-There is a medium level of risk in the particleboard supply chain.
-While there is limited risk of a supply shortage for key particleboard materials, market vendors do typically pass pricing risks to buyers, increasing the likelihood of sudden spikes in particleboard prices for buyers.
-Suppliers depend on wood producers...
+There is a medium level of risk in the particleboard supply chain, which hurts buyer power as suppliers tend to raise prices in response to higher costs.
+While there is limited risk of a supply shortage for key particleboard materials, market vendors do typically pass price increases to buyers, increasing...
 Subscribe to learn more.